DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/08-14 Narrative Tasks.md

 3. *Allister's Secondary spell question*: Question that directly determines which spell Allister will have as his secondary.
 	1. Crystal Barrage (A *Neutral* Spell) - A powerful spell where Allister summons a large number of crystals and then shoots them all forward at a concentrated point.
 	2. Primordial Blitz (A *Primordial* Spell) - A sequence of 13 fireballs that are very rapidly fired at enemies.
 It should be noted that these fireballs are weaker than the ones from Flame Volley.
+4. *Allister's Passive Ability question*: Question that directly determines *one* of the passive abilities Allister starts with.